IBM-Blockchain-Archive/marbles/simplestuff1_tutorial.md

 The SDK we have built will be able to find the names of the functions listed in Run().
 It will then give you a dot notation to use them in your Node.js application. ie:

-	chaincode.read("abc")				//this will call the Query() function which will read the value of "abc" from the cc state chaincode.rule_the_world("tomrrow")	//this would invoke the chaincode function "rule_the_world" (assuming it exists)
+	chaincode.read("abc")				//calls the Query() function which will read the value of "abc" from the cc state chaincode.rule_the_world("tomrrow")	//invokes the chaincode function "rule_the_world" (assuming it exists)

 #Network
-So the cc is great and all but first things first are we need a network.
+So the cc is great and all but first we need a blockchain network.
 We have a Bluemix tile that can create you your own personal network at the push of a button.

 1. First login to Bluemix [Bluexmix - stage1](https://console.stage1.ng.bluemix.net)